tannerbohn/tannerbohn.github.io/ideas.markdown

   - Image multiplier (Encryption?)
 Prime images?
   - Interpolation/extrapolation with ASMD
     - what functions do the ASMD produce?
+    - modify algorithm to allows for small amount of noise in data
   - closed form finding
     - ~~recursive closed form finder for arbitrary numbers~~
       - ~~able to specify set of numbers to use, operations available, and recursion depth for expression complexity~~